xchem/fragalysis-api/fragalysis_api/xcimporter/README.md

 -md, --metadata: whether to prepare a metadata template file (1=True, 0=False)
 ```

-The input directory should contain a bound state pdb file for eacch crystal structure of the target, and a ``.txt`` file of
+The input directory should contain a bound state pdb file for eacch crystal structure of the target, and a ``_smiles.txt`` file of
 the same filename for each structure containing the smiles string of the bound ligand.

 For example: